aws-amplify/amplify-flutter/packages/amplify_connect_client/amplify_connect_client/example/README.md

 > copy (the non-standard `analytics`/`custom` keys are stripped) so Auth
 > configures cleanly.

-To point the app at a different sandbox, replace `amplify_outputs.json` with the sandbox output augmented with the `analytics.amazon_connect_customer_profiles` section.
+The bundled `amplify_outputs.json` ships with placeholder values only.
+Before running, replace it with the `amplify_outputs.json` from your own deployed backend, then add the `analytics.amazon_connect_customer_profiles` section (`aws_region` + `endpoint`) pointing at your identify endpoint.
+Do not commit real values back to the repo.

 ## Running (macOS)